Ayush09S/Fallout-Badge-Gadget/README.md

 # Special Thanks
 Hack Club!
 Thank you for running Fallout and all the other incredible Hack Club events.
 My Team!
 Lina and Kade are awesome and I can't wait to work with them for the rest of the event.
 Thanks to Lina for reviewing my project too!
+And bakathefish!

 # Comment
 My Slack is 09s.ayush (this is for verification)